Otoko, New Zealand

 Otoko is a small settlement west of Te Karaka in the Gisborne District of New Zealand's North Island.
 State Highway 2 runs through Otoko on its way from Ōpōtiki to Gisborne.
+In 2023 Otoko (meshblock 1352401) had a population of 57.

 History

 Artist Peter Williams farmed in the area in the 1960s.

 The community was affected by flooding and frosts in August 2016.
 It also briefly relied on a generator for power after a plane crash in December 2016.

 A man's body was found in Otoko in July 2019.

 Local roads were upgraded in 2020 with funding from the Provincial Growth Fund.

+Railway

+The Moutohora Branch had a temporary station from 1 August 1910, when the section from Waikohu opened, though passengers and goods had been carried from 17 June 1910.
+PWD handed over the section to NZR on 29 January 1912 and it was opened on 1 April 1912' and officially opened by the Minister of Public Works, William MacDonald, on 6 April 1912, when it was described as an important link in the Gisborne-Auckland railway.
+Initially there were two trains a day, taking 2½ hours from Gisborne and 2hrs 20mins to return.
+Otoko remained the terminus until 1 November 1914 when the Otoko–Mātāwai section opened.
+By 1926 Otoko had a station building, platform, cart approach, 30 ft x 20 ft goods shed, loading bank, cattle and sheep yards, water, urinals and a passing loop for 50 wagons.
+In 1912 a house was provided for locomotive men, in 1913 another cottage and more in 1942 and 1946.'

+The Moutohora Branch closed on 15 March 1959 and within a year part of the station yard had been used to straighten SH2.'